codemeta/codemeta/crosswalks-sssom/README.md

-# mapping-methodology
+# Mapping-methodology

+- **Version**: 0.0.1
+- **Authors**: Esteban Gonzalez, Daniel Garijo, Morane Gruenpeter
+- **Date**: 01-04-2025

-This repository contains a script to create a crosswalk between Codemeta and another specification or vocabulary, as well as some examples of generation.
+This repository contains the instructions to create new crosswalks between Codemeta and another specification or vocabulary, as well as some examples of the generation.
+We rely on the SSSOM standard to create a machine-readable mapping representation, with some extensions.

 The methodology for generating the files required to create the crosswalk is as follows:
 1. **Identify the Terms to Map**